Mooncake1988/GoldenNuggets/replit.md

-# Cape Town Golden Nuggets Travel Guide
+# LekkerSpots - Western Cape Travel Guide

 ## Overview

-Cape Town Golden Nuggets is a travel discovery web application showcasing hidden gems and local favorites in Cape Town, South Africa.
+LekkerSpots is a travel discovery web application showcasing hidden gems and local favorites in the Western Cape, South Africa.
 It features a curated database of locations (coffee shops, restaurants, beaches, hikes, markets, bars), full-text search, dynamic tag filtering, and an interactive map.
 The platform includes an admin dashboard for content management with multi-image uploads, secure authentication, and integration with Google Cloud Storage for media.
 It is production-ready with full CRUD functionality, search, and image handling.

 ## Recent Updates (November 2025)